timob0/scsi2sd-mkcfg/README.md

 - SCSI CD ROms are theoretically supported, an image with .iso suffix will be configured as a SCSI CD Rom drive type.
 Some additional work is required to report back a different sector size and vendor.
 - This has been tested with a Macintosh Portable, Model 5120 only, using disk images that I've created with the Basilisk Emulator on a Mac OS X computer.
 There is no guarantee this will work on any other configuration.

+## TODO:
+- Complete SCSI CD Rom support
+- Align with bluescsi naming convention (type and id part of the filename)

 ## Disclaimer:
 Use this on your own risk, I will not be liable for damage whatsoever caused the use of the provided software.